 Granite City Days is one of the biggest citywide events held every year in Saint Cloud, and the parade is a great example.
 Featuring more than ten local marching bands, dozens of floats and of course lots of candy for the kids.
 Instead of awarding trophies to parade units based on categories, three overall winners are chosen by a panel of judges.
 These three winners are automatically invited to return to the beginning of next year’s parade.
 This year, there will be a karaoke contest after the parade, so stick around and belt it out.

 Saturday, July 4th

 Delano’s 4th of July celebration is the state’s oldest and biggest, with thousands of visitors flocking from across the state to their daylong Independence Day events.
 The parade always features a very special Grand Marshal, normally an important politician or entertainer with local ties.
-This year’s Grand Marshal is Congressman Tom Emmer, recently elected as the US House of Representative from District 19B.
-The parade begins at 10:30am at Delano High School and organizers recommend coming early if you want to secure a good seat.
+This year’s Grand Marshal is Kat Perkins, she will also be performing live on Wednesday, July 3rd to kick off the 2019 celebration.
+The parade begins at 10:30 am at Delano High School and organizers recommend coming early if you want to secure a good seat.

 Pelican Fest Parade

 Pelican Rapids, MN

 The yearly Pelican Fest brings a boatload of fun to this small city in the northwest corner of Minnesota.
 With a “turkey trot,” classic car show and of course the parade, this five-day celebration is a winner.
 The parade is free to enter for local businesses and organizations in order to encourage community-wide participation.
 While it is a bit of a trek for Twin Cities residents, the Pelican Fest could be an excellent reason to get out of town for a weekend.